abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 At this point you might be worried that I had forgotten that I am supposed to talk about category theory and I am just presenting a bunch of irrelevant concepts.
 I may indeed do that sometimes, but not right now --- the fact that *functional composition* can be presented without even mentioning category theory doesn't stop it from being one of category theory's *most important concepts*.

+In fact, we can say (although this is not an official definition) that...

+{: .definition}

-In fact, we can say (although this is not an official definition) that category theory is the study of things that are *function-like* (we call them *morphisms*).
-Things that are not necessarily functions but have a source and a target like functions, they compose with one another like functions (associatively) and they can be represented by external diagrams.
+> Category theory is the study of things that are *function-like* (we call them *morphisms*)...

+Those things are not necessarily functions, but have a source and a target like functions, they compose with one another like functions (associatively) and they can be represented by external diagrams.

 And there is another way of defining category theory, without defining category theory: it is what you get if you replace the concept of equality with the concept of *isomorphism*.